G7DAO/protocol/web3/docgen/src/contracts/staking/Staker.sol/contract.Staker.md

 - whether or not positions from that pool are transferable
 - the period for which those tokens will be locked up
 - a cooldown period on withdrawals for tokens in that pool

+Users can stake tokens into these pools - this is called "opening a position under a pool".

+Each position is represented by an ERC721 token, which is minted to the user when they open a position.
+This ERC721 token is burned from its holder when they close their position.

 Built by the Game7 World Builder team: worldbuilder - at - game7.io